lissertations/openrefine/README.md

 2. Put another text facet on the Content column.
 Don't select anything, but have a look at what's in the Content facet.
 You can sort by 'name' or by 'count'.
 3. To edit a heading, hover over it within the Content facet.
 An 'edit' button will appear.
 Click on it.
 Make whatever edits you desire, then click Apply.
 Bam!
 Your headings have been magically changed! 🔮

+#### Insert a subfield
+You'll see a lot of these records are AACR2-era records, and are missing some of the more modern fields.
+Here we'll try inserting a $q into 020 fields that don't have one, where the ISBN and the qualifying information are both in the $a field.
+1. Put a text facet on the Tags column, and select the 020 field.
+2. In the Tags column, go to Edit cells > Transform and run the following script: `value.replace(' (','$q(')`
+3. Admire your new subfields!
+Yay! 😀

 #### Fix dodgy UTF-8 encoding
 I'm not sure if there is any in this dataset, but you may find that moving data between various programs and systems can result in special characters going a bit off, and 'é'' becomes 'Ã©', among other things.